 Some places have what it takes to help write the story of your life, to help you create and live your life to the fullest: opportunities, people and experiences that open minds and doors; activities that enrich and entertain.
 Places so welcoming that you feel you’re in the presence of family and friends, and that everywhere you turn, you find yourself in good company.

-As the capital of East Carolina, Greenville is that place.
+As the hub of eastern North Carolina, Greenville is that place.

 Here, life’s a graceful balance of front-porch friendly and business-world sharp, a balance lit up and alive with all the amenities of a metropolitan university town.
 Where we enjoy the company of our neighbors on summer nights, talking on the porch about the day’s news and sports scores from the latest Pirate’s game, until someone flips a coin to see who’ll run out for barbeque.

 Walking through the streets of Greenville, you see it has its share of art galleries, museums and festivals that delight; or, close by, the campus of East Carolina University calls to art and culture lovers with its worldly offering of musical concerts, theatrical and dance productions, travel films and lectures.
 For students with the fire of the future shining in their eyes, ready to turn their dreams loose, the campus calls to them in another voice.

 Yes, you’ll find what you’re looking for here.
 But in many cases (and maybe this is just as important) what you didn’t even know you were looking for.
 That’s the way it is in Greenville.
 What makes it tick is how it makes people tick.
 As the cultural, educational and economic hub of the region, it’s expansive; it rewards the curious imagination, the entrepreneurial mind.